gillianconroy/booking_app/backend/README.md

 {
     "deleted_lecture": 16,
     "success": true,
-    "total_num_lecture": 11
+    "num_lectures": 11
 }

 ## Testing
 To run the tests, using `test_app.py`, import your current JWT Bearer Token into the setup.sh file.
-Then from terminal, run:
+Then in the backend directory, from terminal, run:
 ```
 source setup.sh
 dropdb class_scheduler_test